Endgame tablebase: Step 1: Generating all possible positions

 Once a metric is chosen, the first step is to generate all the positions with a given material.
 For example, to generate a DTM tablebase for the endgame of king and queen versus king (KQK), the computer must describe approximately 40,000 unique legal positions.

 Levy and Newborn explain that the number 40,000 derives from a symmetry argument.
 The Black king can be placed on any of ten squares: a1, b1, c1, d1, b2, c2, d2, c3, d3, and d4 (see diagram).
 On any other square, its position can be considered equivalent by symmetry of rotation or reflection.
 Thus, there is no difference whether a Black king in a corner resides on a1, a8, h8, or h1.
-Multiply this number of 10 by at most 60 (legal remaining) squares for placing the White king and then by at most 62 squares for the White queen.
+Multiply this number of 10 by at most 60 remaining squares where the White king can legally be placed, and then by at most 62 squares for the White queen.
 The product 10×60×62 = 37,200.
 Several hundred of these positions are illegal, impossible, or symmetrical reflections of each other, so the actual number is somewhat smaller.

 For each position, the tablebase evaluates the situation separately for White-to-move and Black-to-move.
 Assuming that White has the queen, almost all the positions are White wins, with checkmate forced in no more than ten moves.
 Some positions are draws because of stalemate or the unavoidable loss of the queen.

-Each additional piece added to a pawnless endgame multiplies the number of unique positions by about a factor of sixty which is the approximate number of squares not already occupied by other pieces.
+Each additional piece added to a pawnless endgame multiplies the number of unique positions by about a factor of sixty, which is the approximate number of squares not already occupied by other pieces.

 Endgames with one or more pawns increase the complexity because the symmetry argument is reduced.
 Since pawns can move forward but not sideways, rotation and vertical reflection of the board produces a fundamental change in the nature of the position.
 The best calculation of symmetry is achieved by limiting one pawn to 24 squares in the rectangle a2-a7-d7-d2.
 All other pieces and pawns may be located in any of the 64 squares with respect to the pawn.
-Thus, an endgame with pawns has a complexity of 24/10 = 2.4 times a pawnless endgame with the same number of pieces.
+Thus an endgame with pawns has a complexity of 24/10 = 2.4 times a pawnless endgame with the same number of pieces.